openebs/openebs/README.md

 For more details, please refer to [OpenEBS Documentation](https://openebs.io/docs/).

 [![CNCF logo](https://github.com/openebs/community/blob/develop/images/CNCF_member-silver-color.svg)](https://www.datacore.com/)
-OpenEBS is a CNCF project and DataCore, Inc is a CNCF Silver member.
+OpenEBS is a CNCF project and DataCore, Inc. is a CNCF Silver member.
 DataCore supports CNCF extensively and has funded OpenEBS participating in every KubeCon event since 2020.
 Our project team is managed under the CNCF Storage Landscape and we contribute to the CNCF CSI and TAG Storage project initiatives.
 We proudly support CNCF Cloud Native Community Groups initiatives.<BR>
 > Project updates, subscribe to [OpenEBS Announcements](https://lists.cncf.io/g/cncf-openebs-announcements) <BR>
 > Interacting with other OpenEBS users, subscribe to [OpenEBS Users](https://lists.cncf.io/g/cncf-openebs-users)
 <BR>